sanchez619/dream_mansion/README.md

 ### Text Input

+Naturally, a text-based game revolves around player output.
+However, this game makes mostly use of singular numerical input.
+Thus the aspect of typing is reserved for a few interactions.

 #### Item Menu

-In order to access their collected Items, the player has to type in their name.
+In order to access their collected items, the player has to type in their name.
 In this case, the console will check whether an entry in the inventory matches the player input.
 They then can decide whether to get a general description of it or interact with it.
 Some items describe a general use of the weapon and have no further usage.